How to Get Your Home Back After a Tax Sale: Redeem It or Pursue Legal Options

 In most states, delinquent taxpayers get a set amount of time, called a "redemption period" after a tax sale to reclaim the home by paying the buyer the amount paid at the sale or paying the taxes owed, plus interest, penalties, and costs.
 But in some states, the redemption period occurs before the sale.

+You should redeem as soon as possible to prevent additional interest and penalties from accruing.
 If you don't redeem, the purchaser can get title to the home free and clear of any liens that were on the property before the sale.

-Can I Live in My Home During the Redemption Period?
+Can I Live In My Home During the Redemption Period?

 Usually, the homeowner gets the right to live in the home during the redemption period.